Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 Cation and anion Ion exchange resin

+A cation exchange resin is an anionic synthetic polymer that contains carboxyl or sulfate groups with hydrogen, potassium, and sodium as exchanger ions.
 A common synthetic cation exchange resin is obtained by polymerization of styrene and a small amount of divinylbenzene followed by sulfonation.
 Hydrogen ion (H+) is the exchangeable cation of this resin.

 When we treat this resin with Na+ ions, its H+ ions will be replaced by sodium ions.
 In cation exchange, usually, the cation with high valency is strongly retained but monovalent ions are easily removed.

 An anion exchange resin is a polymer having amines or quaternary ammonium groups contained in the polymeric network.
 In this resin chloride ion is an exchangeable ion and the rest is non-exchangeable.
-In anion exchange procedure, an anion with a high charge is strongly retained.
+In an anion exchange procedure, an anion with a high charge is strongly retained.

+A typical ion exchange chromatography (IC) instrumentation contains a pump, injector, column, suppressor, detector, and recorder.
 A schematic diagram of overall ion exchange chromatography instrumentation is given below the picture,

 Ion exchange chromatography instrumentation

-• Inert materials like Kel-F, Teflon, and polypropylene are used for the construction of columns in ion exchange chromatography procedure.
+• Inert materials like Kel-F, Teflon, and polypropylene are used for the construction of columns in the ion exchange chromatography procedure.
 The sample is usually added to the top of the column.

-• A double piston pump is used which can electronically control the flow of liquids with accuracy.
+• A double-piston pump is used which can electronically control the flow of liquids with accuracy.

 • The pumps control the rate of flow of the samples to the operator column.